ska-telescope/sdp-prototype/deploy/charts/README.md

 Furthermore you will need to install the Helm utility.
 It is available from most typical package managers, see [Using Helm](https://helm.sh/docs/using_helm/).
-Note that for the moment we are using Helm version 2, as at the time of writing version 3 is in early alpha.
+Note that for the moment we are using Helm version 2.

 It may be available in the 'snap' installation system (eg. on recent Ubuntu installations)